bazaarvoice/bv-ios-sdk/README.md

 * Photo upload example: Illustrates using the Bazaarvoice iOS SDK to submit a photo-review that includes a user generated photo (camera/gallery), star rating and review text.
 * “Kitchen Sink” app: Covers all the baseline method calls and their responses.
 It’s a good way for developers see the all the requests and responses of the SDK out of the box.

+## Updating from V1
+See the included V2UpdateGuide for information on how to update a project using the old BV iOS SDK to version 2.

 ## Troubleshooting